Printable View sign in

 Call for Proposals

 CSBA is seeking innovative and engaging ideas for the 2026 CSBA Counties Conference.
 County trustees are encouraged to submit proposals that will spark meaningful discussions and collaborative learning opportunities.
-Share your expertise in workshop sessions that dive deep into the specific themes or challenges most relevant to county board members.
+Share your expertise in workshop sessions that dive deep into the specific themes and challenges most relevant to county board members.
 Proposals are being accepted through Friday, June 12.

-Click here to view the submissions form.
+Click here to view the submission form.

 Proposals should correspond to one or more of the major strands identified for this year’s conference: